justwillj/SQL-Queries/README.md

 2. Run `psql -U postgres` to login as the default user
 3. Run `\c college` to connect to the database

-To list all of the tables in the database, run `\dt'
+To list all of the tables in the database, run `\dt`

 To see the schema of a table, run `\d <tablename>`